gohjiaying/CloudSeederTerraform/02-TerrafromDockerHttpd/README.md

 11. Go to your browser and type `localhost:8080` into the URL.
-    - It should show "It Works!"
+    - It should show a cloudseeders web app!

 12. Run `terraform destroy` on terminal to clean up.
 Type `yes` to confirm.